Olivia

 Nor wit nor reason can my passion hide."

-(Act 3, Scene 1) - The Outcome: Marries Sebastian offstage in the chapel between 4.3 and 5.1, and the marriage is confirmed in the closing scene with the recognition that the man she has wed is the twin of the page she actually loved.
-Ends the play paired, restored to the social world she had withdrawn from, and — by virtue of her marriage to Viola's brother — sister-in-law to Orsino's new wife.
+• The Outcome: She marries Sebastian in the chapel, and A5S1 confirms that her husband is the twin of the page she actually loved.
+She ends the play paired and restored to the social world she had withdrawn from.
+By marrying Viola's brother, she becomes sister-in-law to Orsino's new wife.

 The Unveiling